-The words {\it The}, {\it It}, {\it A} and {\it To}, are the four next most often appearing words of the Winnie the Pooh story, and hence the energy levels $E_2$, $E_3$, $E_4$ and $E_5$ are populated by cognitons respectively in the states {\it The}, {\it It}, {\it A} and {\it To} carrying respectively 2, 3, 4 and 5 basic energy units.
+The words {\it The}, {\it It}, {\it A}, and {\it To} are the four next most often appearing words of the Winnie the Pooh story, and hence the energy levels $E_2$, $E_3$, $E_4$, and $E_5$ are populated by cognitons respectively in the states {\it The}, {\it It}, {\it A}, and {\it To} carrying respectively 2, 3, 4, and 5~basic energy units.
 Hence, the first three columns in Table \ref{piglethaffalunmp} describe the experimental data that we extracted from the Winnie the Pooh story `In Which Piglet Meets a Haffalump'.
-As we said, the story contains in total 2655 words, which give rise to 542 energy levels, where energy levels are connected with words, hence different words radiate with different energies, and the size of the energies are determined by `the number of appearances of the words in the story', the most often appearing words being states of lowest energy of the cogniton and the least often appearing words being states of highest energy of the cogniton.
-In Table \ref{piglethaffalunmp}, we have not presented all 542 energy levels, because that would lead to a too long table, but we have presented the most important part of the energy spectrum, with respect to the further aspects we will point out.
+As we said, the story contains a total of 2655 words, which give rise to 542 energy levels, where energy levels are connected with words.
+Hence different words radiate with different energies, and the sizes of the energies are determined by `the number of appearances of the words in the story'.
+The most often appearing words are states of lowest energy of the cogniton and the least often appearing words are states of highest energy of the cogniton.
+In Table \ref{piglethaffalunmp}, we have not presented all 542 energy levels, because that would make the table impractically long, but we have presented the most important part of the energy spectrum with respect to the further aspects we will point out.

 More concretely, we have represented the range from energy level $E_0$, the ground state of the cogniton, which is the cogniton in state {\it And}, to energy level $E_{78}$, which is the cogniton in state {\it Put}.
 Then we have represented the energy level from $E_{538}$, which is the cogniton in state {\it Whishing}, to the highest energy level $E_{542}$ of the Winnie the Pooh story, which is the cogniton in state {\it You've}.
 The set of omitted words, between {\it Put} and {\it Wishing} are indicated by a blank space in Table \ref{piglethaffalunmp}.